Jewish Mental Health

 • Mental Health support when antisemitism exposure leads to clinical symptoms such as anxiety, depression, and traumatic responses (acute, active, existential, and intergenerational trauma)

-• Mental health support for victims of antisemitism
+• Mental health support for victims of antisemitism through psychological first aid and trauma informed treatment

-• Provide resources
+• Provide resources to community care and additional support

 • Cultivate resilience to heal and thrive